 Program areas at Wisconsin Community Action Program Association Incorporated

-Housing programs: responding to the threat of foreclosure brought on by the pandemic, wiscap collaborated with the Wisconsin department of administration and the office of the state treasurer to create the Wisconsin help for homeowners (whh) Program, a statewide effort to keep covid-impacted households in their homes.
-Program services include legal aid to prevent foreclosure, hud-certified counseling, and up to $40,000 in financial assistance to cure covid-related delinquencies for eligible applicants.
-In 2022, 4196 homeowners in 71 of Wisconsin's 72 counties received $28,470,882.37 to assist them in staying in their homes.
-In 2022, wiscap member agencies addressed housing stabilization through the Wisconsin emergency rental assistance Program (wera).
-Through this Program, over $139.5 million in emergency rent was distributed to nearly 32,000 households
+Housing: in response to the foreclosure risk exacerbated by the pandemic, wiscap partnered with the Wisconsin department of administration and the office of the state treasurer to establish the Wisconsin help for homeowners (whh) Program.
+This statewide initiative aims to help covid-impacted households remain in their homes by providing services such as legal assistance to prevent foreclosure, hud-certified counseling, and financial aid of up to $40,000 for eligible applicants to address covid-related delinquencies.
+Since inception, this Program has enabled thousands of homeowners across all Wisconsin's counties to access millions of dollars in support to retain their homes.
+Over the last two years, wiscap member agencies have also focused on housing stabilization efforts through the Wisconsin emergency rental assistance Program (wera).

 Health programs: the Wisconsin department of health services and division of public health partnered with wiscap and seven of our member agencies to address vaccine hesitancy and barriers by increasing education and outreach for the covid-19 vaccine.